Table of Contents

 Voice search will transform user interfaces for CRMs.

 Because SaaS companies are consistently looking to improve their user experience, adjusting the interface for accessibility is a key consideration.
-Another goal is to better capture voice conversations for sales reps.
+AI and voice technology that better captures voice conversations for sales reps will save incredible amounts of time.

 As more users skip the keyboards, the anticipation is that more SaaS companies will include “voice assistant usage and supporting hardware in operational processes and interfaces.”